BIDS/repro-case-studies/case-studies/kottoboni.md

 ##### Title

-A Statistial Analysis of the Effect of Salt on Mortality at the Level of Nations
+A Statistical Analysis of Salt and Mortality at the Level of Nations

 ##### Introduction
 *Please answer these introductory questions for your case study in a few sentences.*